CHOICE in Astronomy

 All course leaders will have access to AAVSO staff for assistance and guidance as well as access to the course syllabus, PDFs and any other materials developed for the course.
 In short, AAVSO staff will take care of the technical issues (registration, course materials, etc.) while the leaders are responsible for guiding the students through the course and performing any assessments.

 The AAVSO has identified a number of possible course topics that fall along one of three strands: visual observing, digital observing and variable star science.
 Specific courses offered will be based on demand and the availability of instructors.
 For a complete course listing click here.

 Most courses are available to AAVSO members AND the general public.
 The fee for AAVSO members is $30.00.
 Non-members pay $50.00.
 Registrations are available on a first-come, first-serve basis.
 When there are open courses registration is handled through our online store.

-To view the entire 2015 schedule click here
+To view the 2016 CHOICE course schedule click here

 About Carolyn Hurless

 Carolyn J. Hurless was the most active and prolific female observer in the history of the AAVSO, with a total of 78,876 observations in the AAVSO International Database.
 But that only scratches the surface of this remarkable woman’s life and career as an AAVSO observer, councilor, officer, mentor and ambassador.
 For more about this amazing woman's life, click here for her bio.